Victoria Manni: Early years

-2016–2017 season: Debut of Manni/Röthlisberger
+2016–2017 season: Debut of Manni/Röthlisberger for Switzerland

 In 2016, Manni teamed up with Swiss ice dancer Carlo Röthlisberger to compete for Switzerland.
 They decided to train in Milan, coached by Roberto Pelizzola.
-Making their international debut, the duo placed 14th at the 2016 CS Tallinn Trophy in November.
-They placed 25th at the 2017 European Championships in Ostrava, Czech Republic.
+Making their international debut, the duo placed fourteenth at the 2016 CS Tallinn Trophy in November.
+They would then go on to win the bronze medal at the 2016 Santa Claus Cup as well as finish ninth at the 2016 CS Golden Spin of Zagreb.